gregtatum/indie-web/docs/common/privacy.md

 ## Usage data

-This project avoids collecting unnecessary usage data.
+This project avoids collecting usage data as much as possible, and file information is never transmitted outside of the store itself..
 Check the in-app privacy page for the latest details.